gdsbook/book/notebooks/09_spatial_inequality.md

 $$\delta_l = (Y_l - y_i) +  (y_i - \bar{y})$$

-The first term is the difference between the individual's income and per-capita income in the individual's region of residence, while the second term is the difference between the region's per capita income and average national per capita income.
+The first term is the difference between the individual's income and per capita income in the individual's region of residence, while the second term is the difference between the region's per capita income and average national per capita income.

 In regional studies, the intra-regional personal income distribution is typically not available.
 As a result, the assumption is often made that intra-regional